 The focus of IJSaP is students as partners in learning and teaching in higher education.
-This may involve students working with a wide variety of potential partners including academic staff/faculty, professional staff, other students and other stakeholders (including librarians, alumni, industry, and community).
+This may involve students working with a wide variety of potential partners (referred to as staff) including academic staff/faculty, professional staff, other students, and other stakeholders (including librarians, alumni, industry, and the community).

-The practice of students as partners goes beyond projects or approaches through which people ‘listen to the student voice’, but ultimately do not share power or responsibility.
-Students as partners approaches include students and staff as active collaborators in initiatives where those involved have co-responsibility for the development, practice, analysis, affirmation, and revision of practices related to learning and teaching.
+The practice of engaging with students as partners is ultimately about sharing power and responsibility through relational and dialogic processes.
+Partnership approaches include students and staff as active collaborators in initiatives where those involved have co-responsibility for the development, practice, analysis, affirmation, and revision of practices related to learning and teaching.

 Peer Review Process

-The pool of reviewers for IJSaP will be sourced from an International Reviewer Panel who are supported and mentored as reviewers.
-A guidance document for reviewers will be available soon.
-The IJSaP International Reviewer Panel will comprise staff and students.
-Reviewers with limited peer review experience will first conduct a practice peer-review on a mock article supported by a co-editorial team.
-Then a co-editorial team will partner the new reviewer with an experienced reviewer.
+The pool of reviewers for IJSaP is sourced from an International Reviewer Panel who are supported and mentored as reviewers.
+The IJSaP International Reviewer Panel is comprised of staff and students.
+Reviewers with limited peer-review experience are invited to first conduct a practice peer-review on a mock article supported by a co-editorial team.
 This partnership model seeks to build the capacity of new reviewers, whilst ensuring high quality professionalism amongst the International Reviewer Panel.

 Normally, student reviewers should be currently studying at the undergraduate or postgraduate level in higher education or have graduated in the last two years.

-Review procedures for other contributions will be determined on a case-by-case basis.
+The review procedure for any other type of contribution is determined on a case-by-case basis.

 Editorial Partnership Approach